dboca93/workit/README.md

 For the “middle section” I had to position: relative; and z-index: -1 while also playing with margin-top / padding-top in order to get into to smoothly sit underneath the purple section above with the curved bottom.
 If anyone has any ideas on how to do this more efficiently, I would love to find out.

+I had difficulty using the fonts with the @font-face method; I tried this in multiple iterations, but still couldn't get it right.
+If someone could provide some help with this, it would be much appreciated.
+Eventually, I used the links in my header as a way around this difficulty.

 Otherwise, I used the preprocessor SASS, which was a great learning experience and helped me organise my code into smaller snippets.

 I would love to hear any feedback, critical or otherwise.